 Maysville is a very small town located in the state of Georgia.
 With a population of 1,866 people and two constituent neighborhoods, Maysville is the 266th largest community in Georgia.

-When you are in Maysville, you'll notice that it is more blue-collar than most other communities in America.
-38.86% of Maysville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Maysville is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Maysville who work in office and administrative support (14.77%), sales jobs (9.08%), and maintenance occupations (5.93%).
+Because occupations involving physical labor dominate the local economy, Maysville is generally considered to be a blue-collar town.
+35.22% of the Maysville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Maysville is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Maysville who work in office and administrative support (13.29%), sales jobs (9.30%), and maintenance occupations (8.97%).

 Being a small town, Maysville does not have a public transit system used by locals to get to and from work.

 The people who call Maysville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maysville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Maysville include English, German, Italian, and Dutch.
+Important ancestries of people in Maysville include English, German, Italian, and French .

 The most common language spoken in Maysville is English.
-Other important languages spoken here include Japanese and Spanish.
+Other important languages spoken here include German and Spanish.